07akioni/treemate/README.md

 https://treemate.vercel.app

-All in one solution for tree structure in component developling.
+All in one solution for tree structure in component developing.

 It helps you manipulate tree data structure for user interface.
 (Can be used in Tree, Select, Dropdown, Table, Menu components and ...)